-(i) All of the Company's Directors (including Directors serving as Members of the Audit and Supervisory Committee) answered a selfassessment questionnaire as well as open-ended questionnaires regarding issues to be addressed, etc.
+(i) All of the Company's Directors (including Directors serving as Members of the Audit and Supervisory Committee) answered a self-assessment questionnaire as well as open-ended questionnaires regarding issues to be addressed, etc.

-(ii) The secretariat of the Board of Directors compiled the results of the questionnaire, analyzed the results, and conducted a comprehensive evaluation, and its summary was reported to the Board of Directors. (iii) The contents of the summary was acknowledged and reviewed by the Company's Board of Directors and respective Directors, and they shared their awareness of issues to be addressed in the future, etc. (Self-Evaluation Ouestionnaire)
+(ii) The secretariat of the Board of Directors compiled the results of the questionnaire, analyzed the results, and conducted a comprehensive evaluation, and its summary was reported to the Board of Directors. (iii) The contents of the summary was acknowledged and reviewed by the Company's Board of Directors and respective Directors, and they shared their awareness of issues to be addressed in the future, etc. (Self-Evaluation Questionnaire)

-1) Composition and operation of the Board of Directors (10 questions) Management strategy and business strategy (7 questions)

-Corporate ethics and risk management (6 questions).
+- (1) Composition and operation of the Board of Directors (10 questions) - 2 Management strategy and business strategy (7 questions) - 3 Corporate ethics and risk management (6 questions) - Monitoring of business execution and nomination and compensation of management (5 questions)

-4 Monitoring of business execution and nomination and compensation of management (5 questions)
+Monitoring of business execution and nomination and compensation of management (5 questions)